aviral-sri/Machine-Learning-Notes/README.md

-# Machine-Learning-Notes
+# Machine Learning Notes

-A repository dedicated to my Machine Learning journey, including theoretical concepts, hands-on code, and practical examples.
-This repository will be continuously updated with notes, algorithms, and models as I explore various aspects of ML.
+Welcome to my **Machine Learning (ML)** notes repository!
+This collection is an organized guide and set of examples that I am building to document my learning process in ML.
+From foundational concepts to advanced algorithms, this repository will serve as both a reference and a learning resource for anyone interested in machine learning.